progrium/go-extpoints/README.md

 ### Static Plugins

-Now that you have all these extenion points defined in your code, maybe you want to use them yourself from Go.
+Now that you have all these extension points defined in your code, maybe you want to use them yourself from Go.
 Or maybe you're writing a Go library and you want to expose extension points.
 Static plugins work just like regular plugins, except they're defined in Go.

 	type MyStaticPlugin struct {}